This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

-- 2-3 Baby Blankets: I personally used baby blankets for my daughters until they were about 4-5 months and started rolling.
+I personally used baby blankets for my daughters until they were about 4-5 months and started rolling.
 Plus both my daughters hated swaddling.
 However, a swaddle is usually recommended for the first weeks of life.
 And once baby starts rolling, you can use a sleeping bag.

 We started with just an audio monitor, thinking that was going to be enough.
-But now we’ve ended up having 2 video monitors (one for each of our daughters) that can also read the room temperature!
+But now we’ve ended up having 2 video monitors (one for each one of our daughters) that can also read the room temperature!
 It’s so much nicer to relax on the couch in the evening, being able to see that they are OK.

-- White Noise Machine: I also really recommend getting one of these.
-They really help your baby associate the noise to sleeping time, so it becomes easier to put them to sleep while still awake and let them self-settle.
+I also really recommend getting a White Noise Machine and tick this off your newborn baby checklist printable.
+It really helps your baby associate the noise to sleeping time, so it becomes easier to put them to sleep while still awake and to let them self-settle.

 I use an Himalayan Salt Lamp, which is said to emit a stream of negative ions that can purify the air against allergens and pollutants to relieve stress.
 Plus it’s pink, so perfect for our daughter’s room.

 Newborn poops a lot (have I already said that?!).
 So diapers and related accessories are definitely one of the most essential things a newborn baby needs and not to forget from your baby supply checklist!